rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 Bitcoin must sit atop this religious worldview.
-Otherwise it cannot make sense, because without knowable universal truths, then nothing will or can make sense.
+Otherwise it cannot make sense, because without knowable universal truth, then nothing will or can make sense.
 And yes this can make Bitcoin feel redemptive
- -- but remember, it is only money.
+ -- but remember, it is only money, it depends upon the same foundation that our civilization was born upon.

 To *know* if Bitcoin is true, this requires a deeper inquiry.